jina-ai/vectordb/README.md

 ## 🏁 Getting Started

-To get started with Vector Database, simply follow these easy steps, in this example we are going to use `HNSWVecDB` as example:
+To get started with Vector Database, simply follow these easy steps, in this example we are going to use `InMemoryExactNNVectorDB` as example:

 1. Install `vectordb`: